 HL7 Health Information Exchange In Georgia

 The Georgia Health Information Network (GaHIN) is the State-Designated Entity for the State of Georgia’s HIE.
-GaHIN electronically connects Georgia hospitals, physicians, clinicians, payers, wellness partners and other health care stakeholders to exchange patient health information though a secure network.
+GaHIN electronically connects Georgia hospitals, physicians, clinicians, payers, wellness partners, and other health care stakeholders to exchange patient health information through a secure network.

 Solutions to challenges of health information exchange?